 Director – Larry Yang – 2023 – China – Cert.
 PG – 126m

-Ageing stuntman Jackie Chan must fight to retain ownership of the horse he has befriended and trained since rescuing it at birth – out in UK, Irish, Chinese and US cinemas on Friday, April 7th
+Ageing stuntman Jackie Chan must fight to retain ownership of the horse he has befriended and trained since rescuing it at birth – out on Blu-ray, DVD & Digital in the UK on Monday, July 24th following its release in UK, Irish, Chinese and US cinemas on Friday, April 7th

 Why does one go to see a Jackie Chan movie?
 The usual reasons are the incredible stunts coupled with the likeable, knockabout comedy which is his trademark.
 Perhaps the star’s winsome personality also plays a part.
 His best films over the years have probably contained a mixture of all three.
 While these elements, notably Jackie’s personality, are all present to some degree here, they aren’t really its strengths – which are (1) the depiction of a career, reviewed by a person who is old, past their prime, and forced to confront the fact and (2) the relationship of a man with a horse which he has known from the time of its birth.